georgjz/georgjz.github.io/_drafts/wyvern/2022-08-11-wyvern-04-DRAFT.md

 \end{alignat*}
 $$

 Capturing the "comment only line" in $$Stmts$$ is a bit hamfisted, but it'll do for now.
-Statements are either assembly code, or data:
+Statements are either assembly code or data:

 $$
 \newcommand{\T}[1]{\texttt{#1}}